igmoweb/mac-setup/README.md

 ### Shell aliases

-Edit your `.zshrc` and add the following line:
 ```bash
 cat <<EOT >> ~/.zshrc
 alias git='hub' # Only if you have installed hub.
 It adds more features to git command line